JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 </table>
 </div>

-*After adding one of the dependencies to the project, do not forget to click on the "Load Maven Changes" button in the upper right corner.*
+*After adding one of the dependencies to the project, do not forget to click on the "Load Maven/Gradle Changes" button in the upper right corner.*

 ![load_maven_changes](img/load_maven_changes.jpeg)